 Should I keep driving if my Lexus check engine light comes on?

 As the check engine light will not tell much, deciding on whether you should continue your trip or not might seem difficult.

 Observe how your car behaves, and look for symptoms such as:

 Lack of power

 Smoke from the exhaust

 Start looking for a safe place to stop, as driving like this could easily cause irreversible engine damage.
-We recommend that you avoid driving the vehicle if you notice performance issues, overheating or engine shaking.
-Driving your Lexus with these systems can cause expensive engine problems.🔺

 Frequently Asked Questions

-How serious is Lexus check engine light?
+How serious is a Lexus check engine light?